Barry William Zito

 - Debut July 22, 2000

 He started his college career at UC-Santa Barbara before transferring to LA's Pierce College so he could be draft eligible a year sooner.
-He decided to instead play one more year of college ball after Pierce and transferred to USC.
+He decided to play one more year of college ball after Pierce and transferred to USC.

 Zito is known for his laid-back demeanor and love of guitar playing and surfing as much as he is for his nasty curveball.
-He made his acting debut in 2003, guest starring on an episode of the TV show "JAG".
+He made his acting debut in 2003, guest starring on an episode of the TV show JAG.
 For a time, he dated actress Alyssa Milano before settling down and marrying a former Miss North Carolina in 2012.

 After signing as a free agent with San Francisco before the 2007 season, Zito was the highest-paid pitcher in baseball history.
 Johan Santana surpassed him in 2008 when he signed a contract extension with the New York Mets.

 Zito was named the Giants' fourth starter going into the 2011 season, in order to limit the number of starts by young Madison Bumgarner, who had outpitched Zito by a wide margin in the second half of the previous season.
-On the evening of March 30th, on the eve of Opening Day, he was involved in a serious car accident in West Hollywood, CA, when his car was sideswiped by another.
+On the evening of March 30th, the eve of Opening Day, he was involved in a serious car accident in West Hollywood, CA, when his car was sideswiped by another.
 Badly shaken up, he was taken to Cedars Sinai Hospital for tests, but was found to have escaped injury.
 He made his season debut as scheduled on April 3rd, facing the Los Angeles Dodgers.
 On April 16th, he suffered a sprained foot while fielding a bunt in a game against the Arizona Diamondbacks.
 He was placed on the disabled list for the first time in his career, after making 356 consecutive starts.
 He returned to action on June 28th, pitching the Giants to a 6-3 win over the Chicago Cubs in the second game of a doubleheader.
-However, he pitched quite poorly after that, and when Jonathan Sanchez, whose spot he was occupying in the starting rotation, was ready to come back from the DL on August 1st, the Giants returned Zito to the injury list, claiming his foot was still bothering him.
+He pitched quite poorly after that, and when Jonathan Sanchez, whose spot he was occupying in the starting rotation, was ready to come back from the DL on August 1st, the Giants returned Zito to the DL, claiming his foot was still bothering him.
 He finished the year at 3-4, 5.87, in only 13 appearances.

 The 2012 season started on a much better note for Zito, as he pitched his first shutout in 9 years in his first start of the season, a four-hitter over the Colorado Rockies on April 9th.
 He went on to have his best season as a Giant, with a record of 15-8 in spite of a 4.15 ERA (good for an ERA+ of only 84 in the low-scoring environment that is AT&T Park).
 He pitched 184 innings, racking up 114 strikeouts.
 Still, his performance was most welcome with long-time ace Tim Lincecum struggling all year, and he was in the starting rotation for the NLDS.
 He was chased early from his Game 3 start against the Cincinnati Reds, but was given the ball again in Game 5 of the NLCS, with the Giants facing elimination against the St. Louis Cardinals on October 19th.
-Zito pitched a tremendous game, however, holding the Cardinals scoreless through 7 2/3 innings and contributing an RBI on a bunt single as the Giants won, 5-0.
+Zito pitched a tremendous game, holding the Cardinals scoreless through 7 2/3 innings and contributing an RBI on a bunt single as the Giants won, 5-0.
 Following that superlative performance, he was assigned to start Game 1 of the 2012 World Series on October 24th, facing fellow former Cy Young Award winner Justin Verlander of the Detroit Tigers.
 He had another excellent start, giving up a single run 5 2/3 innings to lead the Giants to an 8-3 win.

 Zito had another great performance in the Giants' 2013 home opener on April 5th, holding the Cardinals scoreless on three hits and three walks through seven innings, before turning the ball over to the bullpen.
 The Giants won, 1-0, with Zito getting credit for the win.
 It was the 15th straight game started by Barry that the Giants had won, dating back to the previous year and including his three postseason starts.
 The rest of the season wasn't so great; Zito went 5-11, 5.74, in 30 games and after the season, the Giants bought out his option, making him a free agent.

 Sources include MLB.com